 I look around me.
 The clatter my colleagues returned with has not died down, the white walls remain uninspiring and the day promises to be long and saddled with boredom.
 Plus, there is Paul who has decided to be a nuisance.

 “I can take the day off,” I tell Eben.

 I dash towards the window nearest to me.
 It faces the entrance of the building, and there, Eben is waiting outside his car.

 The picture is perfect from where I stand—young, rich, successful and dapper.
 What woman wouldn’t want that?

-No, she hasn’t gotten on fine.
-And I don’t want to be her.
+I love my mom, but I don’t want to be her.
 Not even if I ended up in the arms of a new Paul every night and experienced the exciting feeling of falling in love endlessly.